-Personal accident insurance: Personal accident coverage protects against injuries to you and passengers while driving your rental car.
-However, if you have medical payments coverage or personal injury protection (PIP) on your auto policy, you’re likely covered for medical bills resulting from an auto accident.
-Additionally, if you have health insurance, you may want to pass on paying for personal accident coverage.
+Personal accident insurance: Personal accident coverage protects against injuries to you and your passengers while driving a rental car.
+However, if you already have medical payments coverage or personal injury protection (PIP) on your auto policy, you're likely covered for medical bills resulting from an auto accident involving the rental car.
+Your health insurance coverage may also determine whether personal accident coverage is needed.

 Personal effects coverage: Generally inexpensive and available from most rental car companies, personal effects coverage covers personal items stolen from a rental car.
 However, your belongings are already covered under your personal property insurance on your homeowners, condo, or renters policy — even while traveling away from home in a rental car.

 When to consider adding rental car insurance

-Although rental car coverage invariably overlaps with your existing home or auto insurance, here are a few instances when adding rental car insurance could be beneficial:
+While rental car coverage invariably overlaps with your existing home or auto insurance, there are a few instances where adding rental car insurance could be beneficial:

 - Deductibles may not apply with rental car insurance: If you have a high deductible on your personal auto policy, you could pay much less or nothing out of pocket on a rental car insurance claim.

-- You can avoid claims against your personal car insurance: If you have a claim, you can file it against the rental car insurance and not your own to help avoid a potential rate increase.
+- Avoid claims against your personal car insurance: If you have a claim, you can file it against the rental car insurance, which can avoid a potential rate increase to your personal policy.

-- You have no coverage on your personal auto policy: For example, if you don't have comprehensive or collision coverage on your personal auto policy, adding the loss-damage waiver can protect you against damage to your rental car.
+- You have no coverage on your personal auto policy: If you don't have comprehensive or collision coverage on your personal auto policy, adding the loss-damage waiver can protect you against damage to your rental car.

 - You can temporarily increase your coverage limits: You may only carry the state minimum for liability coverage on your personal auto policy or maybe you aren't carrying enough coverage for your own peace of mind while driving a rental car.
 Adding additional liability from the rental company means greater protection if you're at-fault in an accident.

 Do you need rental car reimbursement coverage?